asfreitas/ELMS/README.md

 `ELMS - Electronic Location Monitoring System`

 `ELMS` is both an application written entirely in C/C++ and a React App.
 It takes in GPS data from giant mining vehicles and processes it.
 In doing so it has two effects: updating a database for viewing vehicles and their statuses as well as sending messages via the serial port to vehicles that are in danger.
+It was created with three team members, Andrew Freitas, Trevor Frame, and Deborah Kretzschmar as a part of the Capstone course taken for Oregon State University.
+It was also made in conjunction with mechanical engineering students at University of Wyoming.

 ![Vehicle homepage](https://media2.giphy.com/media/o5ob87IrmDxNyynaK2/giphy.gif?cid=790b76111dfedde5b0afca0999f06d8dfa5521d2c62cbbe3&rid=giphy.gif&ct=g)